 Ongoing support for business growth

-Rainbow International discusses how ongoing support from a franchisor can help you to build a successful business.
+Sharon Hayman, Head of Operations at Rainbow Restoration discusses how ongoing support from a franchisor can help you to build a successful business.

 Once you’ve finished your initial training and opened your franchise for business, you should be well-prepared for the initial set up of your business and getting to grips with the systems and processes.
 However, what happens when you come across something new or a difficult situation?
 A good franchisor should be available for you to ask questions and solve problems 24/7 or at least during your working hours.